matkoch/MassTransit/docs/advanced/courier/builder.md

 Each activity requires a name for display purposes and a URI specifying the execution address.
 The execution address is where the routing slip should be sent to execute the activity.
 For each activity, arguments can be specified that are stored and presented to the activity via the activity arguments interface type specify by the first argument of the *IActivity* interface.
 The activities added to the routing slip are combined into an *Itinerary*, which is the list of activities to be executed, and stored in the routing slip.

 > Managing the inventory of available activities, as well as their names and execution addresses, is the responsibility of the application and is not part of the MassTransit Courier.
-Since activities are application specific, and the business logic to determine which activities to execute and in what order is part of the application domain, the details are left to the application developer.
+Since activities are application-specific, and the business logic to determine which activities to execute and in what order is part of the application domain, the details are left to the application developer.

 ## Activity Arguments